 Good luck and enjoy this time teaching your child.
 You are making such a difference in their future by investing the time reading with them now.

-Here are a few products that I have found to be helpful in reading with our kids:
+Here are a few products that I have found to be helpful in reading with our children when they were preschoolers:

-1- Dr. Jean Music CD.
-(If you have not listened to this yet- get read to laugh and watch your kids dance and have a blast!
+- Dr. Jean Music CD.
+(If you have not listened to this yet- get ready to laugh and watch your kids dance and have a blast!
 Dr. Jean was always my favorite CD!)